zazauzr/network-dhcp-arp-auditor/README.md

 ## Key Takeaways
 - Static ARP entries must never overlap with dynamic DHCP allocation ranges.
 - Dual-homed endpoints (Domain + WireGuard/VPN) amplify blackholing effects when split-tunnel routing relies on default route overrides.

+## License

+Copyright (c) 2026.
+All rights reserved.

+This repository and its associated automation assets are proprietary intellectual property.
+Unauthorized copying, distribution, modification, or commercial exploitation of this material via any medium is strictly prohibited.